hemendrarajawat/hemendrarajawat.in/content/blog/machine-learning-landscape.md

 #### Online learning
 In online learning, you train the system incrementally by feeding it data instances sequentially, either individually or in small groups called mini-batches.
 Each learning step is fast and cheap, so the system can learn about new data on the fly, as it arrives.

+A big challenge with online learning is that if bad data is fed to the system, the system's performance will decline, possibly quickly (depending on the data quality and learning rate).

 ### Instance-Based vs Model-Based Learning
 #### Instance-based learning
 The system learns the examples by heart, then generalizes to new cases by using a similarity measure to compare them to the learned examples.

 #### Model-based learning
-Another way to generalize from a set of examples is to build a model of these examples and then use that model to make predictions.
+Another way to generalize from a set of examples is to build a model of these examples and then use that model to make *predictions*.

 Model selection consists in choosing the type of model and fully specifying its architecture.
 Training a model means running an algorithm to find the model parameters, that will make it best fit the training data, and hopefully make good predictions on new data.